teresiawairimu/GVSU-CIS641-Bidii/docs/software_requirements_specification_final.md

 - The app shall allow users to cancel appointments by clicking the delete icon and confirming with "Yes" in the confirmation message.

-- The app shall allow an admin to view the available appointments by clicking the "Appointment" link.

 - The app shall allow users to view their booked appointments as upcoming appointment on the dashboard.

 - The app shall allow users to select services from a dropdown menu while scheduling an appointment.